 Setting up your IDE

 An integrated development environment (IDE) is the editor you’ll spend most of your research-coding hours in.
 Picking one and configuring it well is a small upfront investment with significant ongoing payoff — fewer broken filesystems, fewer “where am I?” moments, fewer mistakes that only surface when you run a script end-to-end.
-This chapter covers what an IDE is, why a research project benefits from one over plainer alternatives (and over Jupyter notebooks), the project-folder mental model modern IDEs share, and per-editor setup notes for the editors most common in this hub’s audience.
+This chapter covers what an IDE is, why a research project benefits from one over plainer alternatives (and over Jupyter notebooks), the project-folder mental model modern IDEs share, and per-editor setup notes for RStudio and the VS Code family — the editors most empirical researchers reach for.

 On this page